opendistro-for-elasticsearch/performance-analyzer-rca/README.md

 ## Design RFC
 [RFC](./rfc-rca.pdf)

+## Rest API to get the RCAs
+* To get response for all the available RCA, use following command: curl --url "localhost:9650/_opendistro/_performanceanalyzer/rca" -XGET
+* To get response for a specific RCA , use following command: curl --url "localhost:9650/_opendistro/_performanceanalyzer/rca?name=HighHeapUsageClusterRca" -XGET

 ## Building, Deploying, and Running the RCA Framework
 Please refer to the [Install Guide](./INSTALL.md) for detailed information on building, installing and running the RCA framework.